3a1/Zodiak/USAGE.md

 A: The "Only Enemies" mode only works with default player models.
 If a player is using a custom model, the mode may not function correctly.

 **Q: The ESP isn’t working for me in fullscreen mode, how can I fix this?**
-A: Try navigating to the properties of the `hl.exe` file and disabling fullscreen optimizations.
-This should help resolve the issue.
+A: Cheat is not made to work in fullscreen, but sometimes it can work.
+Try navigating to the properties of the `hl.exe` file and disabling fullscreen optimizations.
+If that not work, only thing is if you have a dual monitor or more setup esp could work for you in fullscreen when second screen is turned on.